 Fry the namak para

 - In a kadai/wok, heat the oil on medium-high flame.
-Then Reduce the flame to medium.
+Then reduce the flame to medium.

 - Dip the cut dough pieces in the hot oil.
-Fry while stirring frequently till the shake pare turn golden brown (about 4-6 minutes).
+Fry while stirring frequently till the namak pare turn golden brown (about 4-6 minutes).
 You will need to make and fry them in multiple batches.

 - Take them out and lay them on a kitchen towel.
 When completely cool, serve or store them in an airtight container.